ulampinoy/ulampinoy-atbp/videos/chicken-mushrooms-blue-cheese-sauce.md

   - video
   - chicken
   - mushroom
-  - blue cheese
+  - cheese
   - recipe
 ---

-In this episode, let's upscale the usual pan-fried chicken fillets by making some blue cheese sauce with *champiñones* or button mushrooms.
+In this episode, let's upscale the usual pan-fried chicken fillets by making some blue cheese sauce with mushrooms.

 The creamy gravy sauce gives the chicken additional depth and moisture while the blue cheese give a nice sharp contrast to it.
 The mushrooms add in another type of texture to the bite and *umami* boost!